The entry into Jerusalem in the Benedictional of St Æthelwold (BL Additional 49598, f. 45v)

 An ass is a foolish animal, unclean, and stupid compared with other animals, and strong for carrying burdens.
 And so were men, before Christ's coming, foolish and unclean, while they served idols and many kinds of sin, and bowed to the images which they had made themselves, and said to them, "Thou art my God."
 And whatever burden the devil placed on them, they bore.
 But when Christ came to mankind, he turned our foolishness to wisdom and our uncleanness to pure virtues.
-The tamed ass betokened the Jewish people, who were tamed under the old law.
+The tamed ass betokened the Jewish people, who lived in discipline under the old law.
 The wild foal betokened all other people, who were heathen and untamed; but they became tamed and faithful when Christ sent his disciples through the whole world, saying, "Go through all the world, and teach all nations, and baptize them in the name of the Father, and of the Son, and of the Holy Ghost, and command that they hold all the commands which I have taught you."

 The disciples fetch the donkey (BL Yates Thompson 13, f.
 113v)